ActionDojo/actions-demo-walkthrough/content/workflows/linter.md

         with:
             args: "--enable all"
     ```
     To see your workflow run: push your changes, go to the Actions tab in GitHub, and click on the workflow run associated with this file.
+I'll explain how to do this in the next step.

 <br/><br/><br/>